Umbertide: Economy

-Umbertide is an important centre of automotive factories.
-There is the headquarters of Tiberina holding, a car components group.
-Other important companies are Proma, Modulo and Terex Genie.
+Umbertide has several factories supporting the automotive industry, including Tiberina Holding Srl, a car components group.
+Other important companies are Proma SpA, Modulo Srl, and Terex Italia Srl manufacturing under the Genie brandname.

 History

 Umbertide or the surrounding area was inhabited in pre-Roman and Roman times.
 At the top of Monte Acuto has been discovered an umbrian fortification ("castelliere").

-The nineteenth‑century archaeologist Mariano Guardabassi even attributed a small building at Lame, about 1 km from the center of the modern town, to the Etruscans, although this is by no means certain The Roman town of Pitulum Mergens, destroyed by Totila in the mid-6th century, may account for Roman remains in S. Maria delle Sette.
+19th-century archaeologist Mariano Guardabassi even attributed a small building at Lame, about 1 km from the center of the modern town, to the Etruscans, although this is by no means certain The Roman town of Pitulum Mergens, destroyed by Totila in the mid-6th century, may account for Roman remains in S. Maria delle Sette.
 In its present incarnation, Umbertide was founded in the 8th or 10th century, depending on the scholar; its original name was Fratta, and it received its present name in 1863 in honor of then Crown Prince Umberto and of Uberto or Umberto margrave of Tuscany, whose four sons, Adalberto, Ingilberto, Benedetto and Bonifacio, according to tradition, rebuilt the town in 796 on the ruins of Pitulum Mergens.